 At a time where most of Farhan’s contemporaries are running the risk of becoming Bollywood stereotypes, the Bombay-based artist- for any soul who’s drawn to myriad aspects of film-making can be ably described as one- is establishing a league of his own.
 He’s sculpted his body on the smolderingly hard tedium of becoming one of India’s greatest ever athletes, he’s effortlessly married a poetic character with the wittiness of an everyday sort of dude from urban India, he’s shown how to befriend the least likely of characters in the grim sadness of captivity; of being in a tough prison and, has strum the chords that reach the heart- rocking fans- with much aplomb.

-Farhan Akhtar- who just turned 44 – could be hailed as the thinking moviegoers’ actor.
+Farhan Akhtar- the thinking moviegoers’ actor.

 You can’t simply just be a fan.
 You’ve got to admire his craft and his grittiness to unleash himself in myriad challenges.
 Would you say playing the titular roles in Bhaag Milkha Bhaag or Lucknow Central was any easy?

-From being the Adi who had lost his sense of wonderment and that love for music in the usual run of the mill existence as a Mumbai stockbroker in Rock On to being Priyanka Chopra’s love interest, and a johnny come lately sort of bloke on the family outing on the cruise, Farhan has travelled to the front of the camera to depict the sort of artist he wishes every actor would be.
+From being the Adi who had lost his sense of wonderment and that love for music in the usual run of the mill existence as a Mumbai stockbroker in Rock On to being Priyanka Chopra’s love interest, and a johnny come lately sort of bloke on the family outing on the cruise, Farhan has traveled to the front of the camera to depict the sort of artist he wishes every actor would be.

-Warm but funny, introspective but talkative, blessed with a sense of humor but also gifted with a guile.
+Warm but funny, introspective but talkative, blessed with a sense of humor but also gifted with guile.